KDOXG/GraphicsPyCpp/README.md

 ## How the binding works

-The binding works on the Python side using **pybind11**.
-During the Python library using `pip install -e . -vvv`, pybind11 builds the C++ module into a binary.
+The binding works on the Python side through **pybind11**.
+During the Python library build using `pip install -e . -vvv`, pybind11 builds the C++ module into a binary module.
 After importing the module as a Python library with the *import* command, all functions defined in the C++ code can be called in the Python code.

 The binding made with pybind11 allows using many features from C++ STL.
 The main function from this C++ application `fractal` returns `vector<vector<int>>`, which translate as a `list` object of `list` objects of `int`.